Client for www.microprediction.org turnkey community prediction

 Instantiate a writer

-In practice you may want to run create_key() separately as it will take many hours, at least for a difficult key.
+Thing is, new_key() will take many hours and that avoids the system being flooded with spurious streams.
 See https://config.microprediction.org/config.json for the current values of min_len, which is the official minimum difficulty to create a stream.
 If you don't need to create streams but only wish to predict, you can use a lower difficulty like 10 or even 9.
-But the easier your key, the more likely you are to go bankrupt.
+But the easier your key, the more likely you are to go bankrupt (read on).

 Submitting scenarios (manually)